 Leaving a Legacy: Use an insurance policy to grow your money and increase the size of your estate to your beneficiaries.
 The Death Benefit (Face Amount) of your policy is what’s paid out to your beneficiaries.
 It could provide your beneficiaries with a much larger legacy than otherwise possible.
 There are different ways of structuring your life insurance policy, so the set-up makes sense for whatever your circumstances.
 Be sure to check with your tax advisor regarding your particular situation.

 Charitable Gifting: If you’re feeling philanthropic, donating your life insurance policy to a charity may enable you to give a more significant gift than you could otherwise afford.
 For example, I worked with a gentleman who went to Amherst.
 He wanted to leave a gift to his alma mater, and a life insurance policy was an excellent, painless method for him to do so.

 When you’re looking at your estate planning, you’re looking at being a little more strategic as far as possibly minimizing taxes and creating a gift.
 The government also encourages charitable giving by providing tax advantages for certain charitable donations.
 Get advice before doing so because the charity must be considered a qualified charity (meaning both you and the charity would benefit from your donation).
 Be sure to check with your tax advisor regarding your particular situation.

 7. You Don’t Need to Fear the Underwriting Process

 Now you know a few of the ways life insurance benefits you, your beneficiaries, and your company.
 We’ve explored the philanthropic benefits of life insurance, too.
-So let’s touch on one of the 2019 Hot Topics according to the Insurance Barometer.

 It’s time for a truth bomb…what usually holds people back from applying for life insurance is the underwriting process itself.
 I completely understand!